How Netflix eliminated Blockbuster

 This refusal is considered a critical mistake in Blockbuster's history.

-In addition to Netflix, other competitors emerged such as Redbox and digital studios that offered contactless DVD rentals.
-Despite this growing competition, Blockbuster remained a giant with 9,000 physical stores and annual profits of $5 billion in 2004.
+In addition to Netflix, other competitors emerged such as Redbox and digital studios offering contactless DVD rentals.
+Despite this growing competition, Blockbuster remained a giant with 9,000 physical stores and annual revenues of $5 billion in 2004.

 Blockbuster's real mistake was its lack of innovation.
-It wasn't until 2004 that Blockbuster launched its online rental system, which did not offer streaming, but rather copied Netflix's DVD delivery model.
+It wasn't until 2004 that Blockbuster launched its online rental system, which didn't offer streaming but instead copied Netflix's DVD delivery model.

-This investment cost $200 million, and between 2003 and 2005, Blockbuster lost 75% of its market value and accumulated $1 billion in debt.
+The investment cost $200 million, and between 2003 and 2005, Blockbuster lost 75% of its market value and accumulated a debt of $1 billion.

 Even though Blockbuster and Netflix had similar capital at the time, it was innovation and adaptation that changed the course of the industry.
-Netflix used its capital to launch the "Netflix Prize," an open competition to develop an algorithm to predict user ratings for movies.
+Netflix used its capital to launch the “Netflix Prize,” an open competition to develop an algorithm that would predict user ratings for movies.

-This algorithm became the basis of the Netflix streaming service, which launched in 2007.
+This algorithm became the basis for the Netflix streaming service, which launched in 2007.

-Blockbuster, on the other hand, took desperate measures, such as forgiving all late delivery fees, resulting in an additional $200 million loss.
+Blockbuster, on the other hand, took desperate measures, such as waiving all late delivery charges, resulting in a further loss of $200 million.
 They bought Movielink, an online platform for downloading movies, but did not give it the necessary importance.

-In 2010, Blockbuster was purchased by the Dish chain for $320 million, in an attempt to keep a few brick-and-mortar stores open.
-However, three years later, in 2013, only one Blockbuster store remained open in Oregon, United States.
+In 2010, Blockbuster was purchased by Dish for $320 million in an attempt to keep a few brick-and-mortar stores open.
+However, three years later, in 2013, there was only one Blockbuster store left open in Oregon, United States.

 schedule call